 ACTIVITY 30 – THE GREATER CINCINNATI POLICE MUSEUM

 The Greater Cincinnati Police Museum covers policing agencies that have jurisdictions in South West Ohio, Northern Kentucky, and Eastern Indiana.
 They cover all Federal, State, Local, and Private agencies.
 The Greater Cincinnati Police Museum celebrates the history and officers that make this one of the safest regions in the entire United States.

-This is just the tip of the iceberg when it comes to fun and family friendly things to do in Cincinnati.
-Get out and enjoy discovering all that the Queen City has to offer!
+This is just the tip of the iceberg when it comes to fun and family-friendly things to do in Cincinnati.
+Get out and enjoy discovering all that Queen City has to offer!